 Evelyn Pike Rubin: Jewish Activist, Author, and Lecturer

 Evelyn Pike Rubin, Jewish activist, author and lecturer, was born in Breslau, Germany, where her ancestors had lived for many generations.
 Evelyn’s parents were raised as strict orthodox Jews, a tradition they passed on to their child at a young age.
-Evelyn is a descendant of Yeheskal Landau, Chief Rabbi of Prague from 1753 to 1793.
+Evelyn was a descendant of Yeheskal Landau, Chief Rabbi of Prague from 1753 to 1793.
 Her grandfather was a Talmudic scholar.
 After he died in 1911, Evelyn’s mother started her own paper business to support the family.
 By the time she married in 1929, she had a flourishing business with dozens of clients throughout Germany.
 Evelyn, who was born just before Hitler came into power, only remembers Germany as one led by the Nazis.
 After the Nuremberg Laws of 1935, German anti-Semitism escalated.
 Jews were restricted from schools, parks, and many restaurants and businesses.
 As a result Evelyn could not continue her swimming and ice skating lessons.
 She reminisces, “it was a very strange feeling since the other children were being allowed to go in, and I didn’t think I looked different from anybody else.
 All of a sudden I was not allowed to participate.”

 On November 9 and 10, 1938, during Kristallnacht (Night of Broken Glass) synagogues were burned all over Germany.
 Jewish shops were shattered, and thousands of Jewish men were arrested and sent to Nazi concentration camps.
 Evelyn’s father hid in his Christian landlord’s attic, but was later arrested while trying to fetch Evelyn from a friend’s home.
 He was sent to the Buchenwald concentration camp for three weeks.
 Evelyn remembers asking her mother what a concentration camp was.
 She was told it was like a prison.
 “I wondered why my father was in prison; he didn’t do anything wrong.
 My mother explained to me, ‘[it was] because he’s Jewish.’
 I could not understand what was wrong with being Jewish.
 I was brought up to be a proud Jew.
 We were different from the other Germans because of the way we observed, but we were German the same as they were German.
 Unfortunately, not everybody looked at it that way.”